 In the United States, four million children and adolescents suffer from a severe mental disorder that causes significant functional impairments at home, school, and with peers.

-Mental health disorders account for more disability than any other illness, including cancer and heart disease, reports the Centers for Disease Control and Prevention (CDC)
+Mental health disorders account for more disability than any other illness, including cancer and heart disease according to the Centers for Disease Control and Prevention (CDC).

 NAMI, the National Alliance on Mental Illness, is the nation’s largest grassroots mental health organization dedicated to building better lives for millions of Americans affected by mental illness.